Naomi Wolf: Political consultant

-Wolf was involved in Bill Clinton's 1996 re-election bid, brainstorming with the president's team about ways to reach female voters.
-Hired by Dick Morris, she wanted Morris to promote Clinton as "The Good Father", and a protector of "the American house".
-She met with him every few weeks for nearly a year, Morris wrote in his book about the campaign, Behind the Oval Office.
+Wolf was involved in President Bill Clinton's 1996 reelection bid, brainstorming with Clinton's team about ways to reach female voters.
+Hired by Dick Morris, she wanted Morris to promote Clinton as "The Good Father" and a protector of "the American house".
+She met with him every few weeks for nearly a year, according to the book Morris wrote about the campaign, Behind the Oval Office.
 Wolf managed to "persuade me to pursue school uniforms, tax breaks for adoption, simpler cross-racial adoption laws and more workplace flexibility."
 The advice she gave was without payment, Morris said in November 1999, as Wolf was fearful the knowledge of her involvement in the campaign might have negative consequences for Clinton.

-During Al Gore's bid for the presidency in the 2000 election, Wolf was hired to work as a consultant.
-Wolf's ideas and participation in the Gore campaign generated considerable media coverage.
+During Al Gore's bid for the presidency in the 2000 election, Wolf was hired as a consultant.
+Her ideas and participation in the campaign generated considerable media coverage.
 According to a report by Michael Duffy and Karen Tumulty in Time, Wolf was paid a salary of $15,000 (by November 1999, $5,000) per month "in exchange for advice on everything from how to win the women's vote to shirt-and-tie combinations."
 Wolf's direct involvement in the Time article was unclear; she declined to be interviewed on the record.

-In an interview with Melinda Henneberger in The New York Times, Wolf said she had been appointed in January 1999 and denied having advised Gore on his wardrobe.
-Wolf said she had mentioned the term "alpha male" only once in passing and that "[it] was just a truism, something the pundits had been saying for months, that the vice president is in a supportive role and the President is in an initiatory role…I used those terms as shorthand in talking about the difference in their job descriptions".
+In a New York Times interview with Melinda Henneberger, Wolf said she had been appointed in January 1999 and denied having advised Gore on his wardrobe.
+Wolf said she had mentioned the term "alpha male" only once in passing and that it "was just a truism, something the pundits had been saying for months, that the vice president is in a supportive role and the president is in an initiatory role…I used those terms as shorthand in talking about the difference in their job descriptions".
 Wolf told Katharine Viner of The Guardian in 2001: "I believe his agenda for women was a really historic agenda.
-I was honoured to bring the concerns of women to Gore's table, I'm sorry that he didn't win and the controversy was worth it for me."
+I was honored to bring the concerns of women to Gore's table.
+I'm sorry that he didn't win and the controversy was worth it for me."
 She told Viner the men in Gore's campaign, at the equivalent level, were paid more than she was.